practicalli/clojure/concepts/what-is-functional-programming.md

 # What is Functional Programming
 Functional programming can seem quite different from imperative programming used in languages like C, C++ and Java.

-Although imperative languages may seem easier initially, definging one step after another, as the scale of a system grows, so does complexity.
+Imperative languages may seem easier initially, as defining one step after another is familiar approach to many things in live.
+As the scale of a system grows, so does complexity.
 Imperative languages have applied object oriented design to manage complexity with varied rates of success.
+When shared mutable state is common in a design, then a system quickly becomes complex and very difficult to reason about.

-Functional programing is actually simpler that the OO approach, although initially it is unfamiliar and not considered as easy.
+Functional programming is actually simpler that the OO approach, although initially it may be unfamiliar and not considered as easy.
+As systems grow in complexity, the building blocks are still simple and deterministic, creating a system that is far easier to reason about.

 ## Imperative programming languages
 In Imperative languages code is written that specifies a **sequential of instructions** that complete a task.
 These instructions typically **modifies program state** until the desired result is achieved.

 Variables typically represent **memory addresses that are mutable** (can be changed) by default.

 ![Imperative program - conceptual view](/images/functional-programming-imperative-program.png)

 ## Functional programming languages

-In functional programming individual tasks are small and achieved by passing data to a function which returns a result.
-This function typically does not change the state of the system or other functions.
+Individual tasks are small and achieved by passing data to a function which returns a result.

 Functions are **composed** together to form more complex tasks and satisfy larger business logic.
 These composed functions pass the result of their evaluation to the next function, until all functions in the composition have been evaluated.